marcolussetti/dcramer.github.com/content/blog/optimizing-for-wfh.md

 - 60" x 30" standard desk
 - External Mic, Webcam, Headphones, Speakers, and quick access USB Hub

-A few years back I had built a two-display KVM setup to achieving quick swapping between systems, so my goal this time around was something similar, but with only a single display this time around.
+A few years back I had built a two-display KVM setup to achieve quick swapping between systems, so my goal this time around was something similar, but with only a single display this time around.
 I busted out my old KVM (which is DVI!) only to realize that there was no chance it would work with the resolutions I needed.
 I then spent a few hours researching alternatives online, only to find that every KVM in the world has awful reviews.
 So ditching that plan, I decided instead to focus on the minimal amount of effort to swap connections, but while retaining all peripherals.

 The first thing I discovered was the concept of a display-less KVM.
 Its probably easier to just call it a USB switch, as it acts like a USB hub and has a button to switch the output between multiple devices.
 The [one I picked up](https://www.amazon.com/gp/product/B07DKD7JHG/) has four inputs, and two outputs, with a single button to toggle between them.
 At this point, we now have a plan.
 Swapping systems would require hitting the USB switch, and then swapping the monitor output between HDMI/DisplayPort.
 Not as easy as a KVM, but no need to cable swap non-stop.